-The Forensic Imaging Bureau (FIB), which houses some of the most sophisticated and high-tech photography equipment in the world, is an integral part of the Medical Examiner Department (ME).
-This 2,713 square foot state-of-the-art facility contains a digital mini-lab, a studio, a computer lab, a video editing room, and a high-speed gun range.
-These facilities and this equipment are used to document vital evidence that will help the medical examiners determine the cause of death in cases under investigation.
+The Forensic Imaging Bureau (FIB) houses some of the most sophisticated and high-tech photography equipment in the world.
+The 2,713-square-foot state-of-the-art facility contains a digital mini-lab, studio, computer lab, video editing room, and high-speed gun range.
+Through the use of these facilities and equipment, vital evidence can be documented.
+This helps medical examiners determine the cause of death in cases under investigation.

 Leonard Wolf, CFPH, supervisor of the FIB, has been a photographer since 1984.
 He became a certified forensic photographer with the International Association for Identification (IAI) in 2006.
-There are four full-time staff photographers and as many as two or three students, who serve six-month internships.
+There are four full-time staff photographers and up to three interns.
 Collectively they take more than 10,000 photographs per month, using a wide range of equipment.

-The Miami-Dade ME is one of the first departments responsible for documenting evidence to switch from the use of conventional photographs to a digital format.
-Since 2006 almost all of the photographs taken have been with the use of digital cameras.
-A set of standard operating procedures has been implemented that insures the capturing and processing of digital images in a manner that is acceptable for court purposes.
+Since 2006 almost all photographs taken have been with the use of digital cameras.
+A set of standard operating procedures insures the capturing and processing of digital images in a way that courts will accept.

-The FIB’s digital mini-lab can produce color or black and white prints, can scan almost all formats of film and convert the images to digital media, and can process, print, and archive almost all formats of digital media.
+The FIB’s digital mini-lab can produce color or black and white prints, scan almost all formats of film, and convert the images to digital media.
+It can process, print, and archive almost all formats of digital media.
 All digital images are processed and archived on a stand-alone and secure workstation and server.

 Images that are too small to be seen with the naked eye can be recorded with the use of photo-microscopy and photomicrography.
-Utilizing this specialized technology allows for the creation of detailed, high-powered images of cross-sectioned tissue, gun cartridge casings or fibers.
+Utilizing this specialized technology, detailed, high-powered images of cross-sectioned tissue, gun cartridge casings or fibers can be created.

 An area of increasing interest involves the taking of photographs with light other than full-spectrum white light.
 This includes the use of ultraviolet and infrared lights and filters, a modified digital camera, and a device called a Spex Light.
 With the use of these special techniques and equipment, conditions such as surface bruising or deep tissue bruising, and trace evidence, such as semen or blood, can be better detected.